At CAIENF initialization, the the following error messages are received:

 The two factors above allowed the use of the database to become optional.
 However, many customers who upgrade from a release prior to Common Services r12.0 define the database due to the legacy requirement.

-Additionally, not all CA Scheduling packages require event recording.
-Products such as CA Scheduler, CA Jobtrac, and CA-7 are CA Products which may require event recording.
+Additionally, not all Broadcom Scheduling packages require event recording.
+Products such as CA Scheduler, Jobtrac, and CA-7 are Broadcom Products which may require event recording.
 However there are also some that do not require it.
-Therefore it is important for CA Support to know which CA Product is in use at your site and you should be prepared to provide this information.
+Therefore it is important for Broadcom Support to know which Broadcom Product is in use at your site and you should be prepared to provide this information.

-In this case, however, CA Workload Automation ESP is being used as the scheduling package and no ENF Database (CA Datacom MUF) is necessary.
+In this case, however, Workload Automation ESP is being used as the scheduling package and no ENF Database (Datacom MUF) is necessary.

 With this in mind, the CAW0PROC member ENF can be used.
 This member does not reference the Datacom database at all.
 You also need to use the following ENF parms: